MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### How can users control which browser window a website will open in?

-The option to manage how sites open appears in the browsing window that opens following the selection to open the URL in a different browser.
+The option to manage how sites open appears in the browsing window that opens following the selection to open the URL in a different browser window.
 Additionally, users can manage and customize their Microsoft Edge for Business and personal URL lists by navigating to **Choose how external links open** in Microsoft Edge settings.

 ### Will favorites, history, and passwords be shared between the Microsoft Edge for Business and personal browser windows?